OpenNews/srccon-2022/session_proposal_guide.md

 ## What happens when the conference is over?

-One of the most exhilirating things for us as conference organizers is to see people go out and DO THE WORK.
-Maybe that'll be you, as a session leader, with newfound energy after talking through how you're changing the ways your organization operates.
-Maybe it's an attendee who learned something new in _your_ session, and takes home a plan to change their community's relationship with journalism.
+One of the most exhilarating things for us as conference organizers is to see people go out and DO THE WORK.
+Maybe that'll be you, as a session leader, with newfound energy after sharing how you're changing your organization.
+Maybe it'll be an attendee who learned something new in _your_ session, and takes home a plan to change their community's relationship with journalism.

 There are so many exciting things that can happen when passionate people get together at an event like SRCCON.
 And we want to help you plan for those outcomes!
 If there's something you'd like to build together or move forward after the event is over, we're here to support that work.
 We just want you to tell us what you need.

 ## Additional resources